lemonTree creations is an equity-seeking theatre company that brings rarely told stories to the stage.

-Artistic Producers Indrit Kasapi (Albanian-Canadian) and Cole Alvis (Métis) collaborate primarily with Artistic Associates Ryan G. Hinds, Jonathan Seinen and playwright in residence Donna-Michelle St. Bernard.
+The leadership team includes Artistic Producers Indrit Kasapi (Albanian-Canadian) and Cole Alvis (Métis) and Artistic Associates Donna-Michelle St. Bernard and Ryan G. Hinds.

-We maintain a rehearsal studio in Dish With One Spoon Treaty Territory and understand the original caretakers of these lands and waterways to be the Mississauguas of New Credit First Nation, the Anishinaabe, Haudenosaunee and Wendat peoples.
-Grappling with colonialism is part of our arts practice and we invite you to engage with us about how we can be good guests on these Indigenous territories.
+Grappling with colonialism is part of our arts practice and we invite you to engage with us about how to be good guests on these Indigenous territories.

 lemonTree creations was established by Indrit Kasapi in 2007 to produce his first play THE RED DEVIL, directed by Jonathan Seinen at the 2008 SummerWorks Theatre Festival (NOW Magazine, Outstanding Ensemble & Outstanding Direction).
 The play told the story of an Albanian family travelling illegally to Canada during the 1997 Albanian civil war.